Shamera4/hello-world/README.md

 new repository

 Hi
-My name is Tammy.This is all new to me.I want to learn how to code.
+My name is Tammy.This is all new to me.